Auburn First Courses

 Auburn First remains committed to exploring ways to support our student’s college and career aspirations.
 Our program aims to prepare high school students for a rigorous college experience, ensuring their success as Auburn University students and helping them achieve their academic goals.

-The selection of courses below is designed for high school seniors who have demonstrated success in their Auburn First coursework.
+The selection of courses below is open to high school seniors who have completed at least one Auburn First course.
 These courses do not count toward automatic admission and are only available to students during the fall and spring of their senior year.

 University Core